Please see the Sample Event Planning Worksheet for sample event agendas and additional event planning resources.

 Large Campus Events

 Please contact Student Unions and Activities (email@example.com) if you are planning any large outreach events which include the potential for large crowds, media involvement and/or high profile speakers.
 The University may require enhanced security, emergency personnel, or specific precautions for any events held on campus and SUA can help you with the review and approval process.
 We want to make sure that your events are successful and that you experience as few surprises or issues as possible.
-Student groups who host events in which the University deems additional services necessary are responsible for all costs associated for such services.

 Printing and Signage